richelbilderbeek/paper_k3_ratings/docs/paper.md

 However, the author has no favorite formation and has never structurally analysed his own ratings before the experiment of this paper.
-It was the author's familiarity with the work of K3 that made him realize that it is an excellent dataset.
+It was the author's familiarity with the work of K3 that made him realize that this band is an excellent dataset to answer the hypotheses.

+!!! warning "How to obtain the ratings is dependent on possible co-author"

+    This section is just a draft: a possible co-author has been contacted and he may suggest better ways to do so.

+To obtain these ratings ...

 The collected datasets can be downloaded from [https://github.com/richelbilderbeek/paper_k3_ratings](https://github.com/richelbilderbeek/paper_k3_ratings).